api3dao/vitepress-docs/docs/guides/airnode/calling-an-airnode/index.md

 This guide shows you how to code. deploy, and run a simple smart contract that requests data from an Airnode.

-The following code shows a basic Requester contract that can request data from any Airnode.

 ## Coding the Requester Contract

 ::: warning Check your Network!